Large Model Accuracy Optimization Guide

 Aligning Parameters

-In the parameter alignment session, some parameters need special instructions, and refer to the following settings.
-The rest of the parameters are set according to the original scene, to ensure that PyTorch and MindSpore parameters are consistent.
+In the parameter alignment session, the following parameters need special instructions, to ensure that PyTorch and MindSpore parameters are consistent.
 Parameter setting instructions:

 Parameters